-There is no known Air Quality monitoring data encompassing the study area.
-Therefore, for a rural area remote from large urbanised and industrial sources, the background ambient air quality values are assumed to be zero, except for particulate matter (dust levels are generally elevated in a rural environment due to agricultural activities such as ploughing, vehicle travel on unsealed roads etc).
+The nearest air quality ambient measurement to the Project is at Ballarat, which is affected by urbanised and industrial sources.
+Therefore, for a rural area remote from these sources, the background ambient air quality values are assumed to be zero, except for particulate matter (dust levels are generally elevated in a rural environment due to agricultural activities such as ploughing, vehicle travel on unsealed roads etc).

-15.5.2.1 Particulate Matter Less than 10 Microns (PM10)
+Particulate Matter Less than 10 Microns (PM10)

-Particulate matter as assessed in Schedule B of SEPP (AQM) is concerned with the respirable size fractions of less than 10 micron- PM{10} (one micron equals one millionth of a metre).
+Particulate matter as assessed in Schedule B of SEPP (AQM) is concerned with the respirable size fractions of less than 10 micron (one micron equals one millionth of a metre).
 For background PM{10} measurements, EPA Victoria had two monitoring data campaigns (2002/2003 and 2005/2006) at Ballarat which provided similar measurements.
-Considering Ballarat is the closest monitoring site to the study area, the 70th percentile of the background air pollutant level (16.9 micrograms per cubic metre (μ g/m3)) for particulate matter has been adopted.
+Considering Ballarat is the closest monitoring site to the Project, the 70th percentile of the background air pollutant level (16.9 micrograms per cubic metre (μg/m3)) from the 2002/2003 air monitoring campaign for particulate matter has been adopted.

-15.5.2.2 Particulate Matter Less than 2.5 Microns (PM{2.5})
+Particulate Matter Less than 2.5 Microns (PM{2.5})

 For the respirable particle fraction of PM{2.5}, it is assumed that a background PM{2.5} level can be based on a ratio to the background PM10 level, which is discussed above.
 However, even with well documented studies involving co-located instruments, the ratio has been shown to vary 'depending on season and location, and can range from 0.3 to 0.9' (NPEC, 2002) across a range of conditions within Australia.
 Since the study area is remote from urban populations involving high emission contributions from vehicle and other industrial uses, the ratio of PM{2.5} to PM10 used in this report is at the lower estimate of 30 per cent from the NEPC research.
-The adopted PM{2.5} background level for the Project is therefore set at $5.1 \mu g/m^3$.
+The adopted PM{2.5} background level for the Project is therefore set at 5.1 μ g/m3.